hakyf/Customer-Satisfaction-Survey-Application-CSS-APP-/README.md

 3. 02/07 Fix database

 - **Yoga Sadewa**

+1. 21/06 - 28/06
+   - Initiate ideas for team projects
+   - Create and improve ERD, BPMN, Usecase Diagram, and Data Dummy, with discussion with the team together.
+2. 28/06
-1. 28/06 Add data dummy to database
+   - Add data dummy to database
+3. 30/06
+   - Add controller, service & repository for Survey needs (Section,Question,Answer,Result,Client) in serverapp
+4. 01/07
-2. 02/07 Add controller, service & repository serverapp
+   - Add controller, service & repository for Security needs (User,Role,Privilege,etc) in serverapp
+   - Create a postman workspace and collection, and perform json testing to test HTTP request Method in Section,Question,Answer
+5. 02/07
+   - Configure Postman by creating a workspace for the team, which will allow the team to work together as editor in a single workspace.
+   - Create HTTP Method request and perfom json testing for Survey, create new Fork for Testing and pull request in original collection.

 ## **`Ketentuan Implementasi Repository`**